Life Skills/Pressing Issues

 Character Traits: Respect - Responsibility

-Key Idea: Kindness as an antidote to bullying, teasing, violence
+Key Idea: Kindness as an antidote to bullying and mean-spirited teasing

 Character Traits: Kindness - Respect - Tolerance